kylehakala/home-assistant.io/source/_integrations/zha.markdown

 ### Groups

-A Zigbee groups is a collection of multiple Zigbee lights, switches, or fans, and they allow for controlling a collection of devices with only one command/entity.
+A Zigbee group is a collection of two or more Zigbee lights, switches, or fans.
+A Zigbee group can then be controlled using only one command/entity.

 {% note %}
 While using a native Zigbee group instead of Home Assistant's [Group](/integrations/group/) integration can improve the visual responsiveness, the broadcast commands issued can flood the Zigbee network if issued repeatedly.